DBA-MdAnasMiah/Database-Administration-SQL/Backup/Backup.md

 ## Script out all database full backup

-This script out the output for all database excluding 4 system databases
+This script out the output for all database backup excluding 4 system databases

 ```sql